websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/using-a-cdn.md

 To configure your CDN via a [portal properties](../reference/portal-properties.md) file, create a `portal-ext.properties` file in your [Liferay Home](../reference/liferay-home.md) folder and set the appropriate [Content Delivery Network properties](https://docs.liferay.com/dxp/portal/7.3-latest/propertiesdoc/portal.properties.html#Content%20Delivery%20Network).

-Once you configure your CDN host, Liferay generates URLs to the static assets that replace the old host with your new CDN host so they are automatically cached and served afterwards by the CDN.
+Once you configure your CDN host, Liferay generates static asset URLs that replace the old host with your new CDN host so they are automatically cached and served afterwards by the CDN.

 Here's how to configure your CDN in the Control Panel: